jfodera/Fodera-Home/labs/lab02/README-my-obs.txt

 Cannot have link or image inside of list element
 Each element has their own box no p1,p2,p3 must set all elements of the box to zero through class selector, Margin is the one that has set defaults.
-Border is more for making visible borders in CSS
+Border is more for making visible borders, didn't need to explicitly declare border in CSS
 Can remove bullets with lsit-style: none